 - 1. When was your organization established and/or incorporated? - 2.
 Indicate whether your organization is classified as local, regional, national, or international. - 3.
-Describe the size of your company in terms of number of employees, gross sales, etc. - 4.
-Include other demographic information that you feel may be applicable to the Invitation for Bids submission.
+Include other demographic information that you feel may be applicable to the Request for Proposal (RFP) submission.